izam-mohammed/Bootcamp/weak_1/Netflix_clone/README.md

 # Netflix Clone
 ## Deployment
-This website is hosted in (Netflix - Izam)[https://netflix-izam.netlify.app/].
+This website is hosted in [Netflix - Izam](https://izam-netflix-clone-project-latest.netlify.app/).
 Just check it out.

 ## About
 This repository contains a clone of the Netflix front-end using HTML and CSS.
 The purpose of this project is to showcase my skills in web development and demonstrate my ability to recreate a popular website's user interface.